JimDesu/basis-lang/spec.md

 - **Class-method resolution on a receiver.** `receiver :: methodName` resolves `methodName` against the class system: the receiver's type's instance dictionaries are consulted, and the dispatch is performed.
 This is the dispatch surface that drives the class-and-instance system (§9.12).

 - **Field-member access on aggregate-shaped values.** `value :: fieldName` or `value :: N` selects a field from an aggregate-shaped value — an `Aggregate`-typed slot (§7.4), a record (§5.4), or an object (§5.11).
-For records, both forms account for `.inline` field promotion (§A.7): named promotion makes inner-record field names accessible directly, and positional promotion splices the inner record's positions into the outer's sequence.
+For records, both forms account for `.splice` field promotion (§A.7): named promotion makes inner-record field names accessible directly, and positional promotion splices the inner record's positions into the outer's sequence.
 For objects, positional access is by declaration order (object layout is implementation-determined).

 - **Namespace and module resolution.** `ModuleName :: name` or `ClassName :: methodName` selects a name from a namespace (a module, or a class as a namespace for its declared methods).
 The namespace resolution is static; no dispatch is involved.